FelipeAndrioli/VulkanApplication/README.md

 		[ ] - Creating command buffer per resource set
 		[ ] - Creating fences per resource set
 		[ ] - Creating semaphores per resource set
-	[ ] - Multiple flows from scene controlled by the graphics pipeline layout [ ] - Scene layout
+		[IN PROGRESS] - Study to understand better how to handle command buffers, fences, and semaphores for multiple resource sets [IN PROGRESS] - Multiple flows from scene controlled by the graphics pipeline layout [IN PROGRESS] - Scene Resource Sets
-		[ ] - Rasterization
+		[IN PROGRESS] - Rasterization
 		[ ] - Custom rendering
 		[ ] - Compute
 ## Future Work (not in order)